cptcrashwhc/AV-eHMI-behaviour/README.md

 The Output classes use functions from the OpenCV library to handle the reading of pre-loaded images and animations for projection output.

-Codes to be run on Linux.
+Codes built and run on Linux.